ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 Everything in the virtual environment is virtual, so 'not real'.
 It is the imaginary world that you see on a screen.
 The user is locked out of the real world.
-An extreme example we all know of this would be the Matrix, in which the person lives his or her live inside the matrix not knowing the entire thing is not real.
+An extreme example we all know of would be the Matrix, in which the person lives their life inside the matrix not knowing the entire thing is not real.

 Augmented Reality (AR) and Augmented Virtuality (AV) are situated in between these two ends of the spectrum.
 As their names suggest, AR is more closely aligned with the real world while AV is closer to the virtual world.
 In other words AR consists of a mostly real world with a few virtual elements augmenting the experience.
-AV exists mostly in the virtual world where a few elements of our real world visible.
+AV exists mostly in the virtual world with a few elements of our real world visible.

 Mixed or Merged reality (MR) is a term used to describe anything between reality and virtuality.
 This means it contains both elements of the real world and a virtual world.